cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 certain FLP constructions.
-For example, the FLP in {{flp-generic}} is defined in terms of an arithmetic circuit; when the circuit contains constants, it is sometimes necessary to normalize those constants to ensure that the circuit's output, when run on a valid input, is the same regardless of the nuber of shares.
+For example, the FLP in {{flp-generic}} is defined in terms of an arithmetic circuit; when the circuit contains constants, it is sometimes necessary to normalize those constants to ensure that the circuit's output, when run on a valid input, is the same regardless of the number of shares.

 An FLP is executed by the prover and verifier as follows: